Sexually Transmitted Diseases

 There are several emerging issues in STD prevention:

-- Each State needs to address system-level barriers to the implementation of expedited partner therapy for the treatment of chlamydia and gonorrheal infections.
+- Each state must address system-level barriers to timely treatment of partners of persons infected with STDs, including the implementation of expedited partner therapy for the treatment of chlamydial and gonorrheal infections.

 - Enhanced data collection on demographic and behavioral variables, such as the sex of an infected person’s sex partner(s), is essential to understanding the epidemiology of STDs and to guiding prevention efforts.